Vyral/sean-zanganeh-blog/_posts/2019-05-07-how-do-you-become-debt-free-faster.md

 {% include youtube.html %}

-<center>Are you looking to slay the mortgage monster by paying your mortgage down faster so you can own your home free and clear?
-Well, you’re in luck\!</center>
+<center><em>Are you looking to slay the mortgage monster by paying your mortgage down faster so you can own your home free and clear?
+Well, you&rsquo;re in luck!</em></center>

+&nbsp;

 How can you pay down your mortgage faster so that you can own your home debt-free?
 Today I’ll share two great ideas you should look into when it comes time to purchase your next home or refinance your current one: